NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

-# Understanding the business requirement
+# Understanding the Business Requirement

 From the sample invoice above, several key pieces of information can be extracted.
 This information is deemed relevant for sales analysis.
 These key pieces of information are: